Nahki Wells: Huddersfield Town

 On 10 January 2014, Wells signed a four-and-a-half-year contract with Huddersfield Town after transferring for an undisclosed club record fee.
 The deal was initially completed a one-game loan deal, to allow time for the paperwork for the permanent move to be completed.
-Wells was criticised by a section for moving from Bradford City to a team considered a rival.
+Wells was criticised by a section of Bradford City fans for moving from Bradford City to a team considered a rival.
 On 11 January 2014, Wells made his Huddersfield Town debut, appearing as a substitute in the 55th minute, and scoring the winning goal in a 1–0 home victory against Millwall, less than 24 hours after joining the club.

 Wells ended his first full-season with Huddersfield Town as the club's top scorer with 14 goals.
 At the end of the 2016–17 season, former club Bradford City received a £250,000 bonus payment following Huddersfield's promotion to the Premier League.

 Burnley

 Wells, in the final year of his contract with Huddersfield, signed a three-year deal with Burnley for £5 million on 31 August 2017.

 On 23 August 2018, Wells signed for Championship side Queens Park Rangers on a season-long loan.
 He scored his first goal for QPR against Sheffield Wednesday on 23 October 2018.

 On 8 August 2019, Wells returned to QPR on loan for the 2019–20 season.
 In October 2019 he was nominated for the Championship's Player of the Month award for his form during September.
 He was recalled by Burnley on 27 January 2020.